Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Materials and methods

 \heading{ECG analysis} ECG analysis is of great importance in understanding the impact of aging on heart health and mortality.
 As highlighted by \cite{Brant2023}, accelerated heart-aging, as indicated by ECG-age, is associated with a significant increase in all-cause mortality, underscoring the crucial role of ECG as a biomarker for cardiovascular risk.
 Investigating how the ECG of a healthy heart changes with age is therefore essential for mortality prediction.
 Furthermore, \cite{age_paper_focus_children} examined ECG features to assess changes in the autonomic nervous system across various age groups, revealing clear age-related trends.
 While their study demonstrated such trends, it utilized a limited set of ECG features.
 For a comprehensive understanding of ECG analysis and its diverse applications, including critical steps like preprocessing, feature extraction, selection, transformation, and classification, \cite{Merdjanovska2022} provides an informative survey that encompasses the breadth of this field.

 \heading{Age prediction from ECGs} \cite{similar_paper} used deep learning techniques on the automatic aging dataset \cite{dataset_paper} for age prediction.
 However, their approach involved reducing the original 15 age classes to only 4, which improved model performance but limited the potential for explainability insights.
 Meanwhile, \cite{Attia2019} successfully predicted the age of individual subjects with a notable average error of 7 years.
 It is worth noting that their dataset included individuals with various health conditions, raising the possibility of age inference from age-related diseases.
 A similar result was achieved on a public dataset in \cite{strodthoff2020deep}. \cite{Zvuloni2023} introduced a promising predictive approach comparing deep learning models working on raw ECG data and tree-based classifiers using ECG features.
 These models were trained on a substantial dataset of over 2.3 million 12-lead ECGs for diverse tasks.
 However, the study did not explore the explainability of their models, which remains an important aspect for further investigation in age prediction from ECG data.
+Our research addresses these gaps by considering a finer granularity of age groups, allowing for more detailed insights from explainable methods.
+Additionally, by focusing solely on data from healthy individuals, we ensure cleaner data and more reliable insights and hence less confounding factors, thus contributing to a more comprehensive understanding of age prediction from ECGs.